greenelab/covid19-review/content/response-to-reviews/therapeutics-v1.md

 It also seems dangerous to infer researcher biases like p-hacking without more definitive data that support these potentially damaging claims.

 **
 The language surrounding statistical concerns has been adjusted in line with these recommendations.
+It now reads: "Additionally, disparities between the pre-registered and published protocols raises concerns about experimental design."
 **